 Baptised 15th April 1881 at All Hallow’s Church, Gedling

 Married in 1912 to Mary Ethel Tinkler in Bingham district

 Daughter Ethel J., born 12 April 1913

-Age 10 at school living with father George 48, born in Northamptonshire, a railway engine driver, mother Jane 42, born in Beverly, Yorkshire, sisters Sarah 16, a dressmaker, twin sister Ada age 10, at school, and brother John A 15, a coal dealer.
+Age 10 at school living with father George 48, born in Northamptonshire, a railway engine driver, mother Jane 42, born in Bentley, Yorkshire, sisters Sarah 16, a dressmaker, twin sister Ada age 10, at school, and brother John A 15, a coal dealer.
 They lived at 10 Arthur Street, Netherfield with three lodgers.

-Aged 19 employed as a coal dealer living 6 Dunstan Street, Netherfield, Notts with father George mother Jane, sister Ada 19.
-They lived at 6 Dunstan Street, Netherfield, Notts.
+Aged 19 employed as a coal dealer living 6 Dunstan Street, Netherfield, Notts with father George mother Jane, sister Ada 19 and George and Jane’s granddaughter Ada Barlow 4.

 Service Number: M/379077

 Military Unit: Royal Army Service Corps Motor Transport

 Theatre of War: unknown, served abroad

 15.3.19: Awarded a pension of 5 shillings 6d (27p) plus 1 shilling 4d (7p) for daughterEthel (less than 20% disability) due to myalgia to 13.9.21 (final).
 Address Lincoln Grove, Radcliffe on Trent